fjukstad/kvik/README.md

     gocache.Get(url)

 and you're good to go.
-The files are stored in the working directory of your go-app under a _cache_ directory.
+The files are stored in the working directory of your go app under a _cache_ directory.

 # Example